plotly/plotly.py/doc/python/tile-map-layers.md

 Geo maps are outline-based maps.
 If your figure is created with a `px.scatter_geo`, `px.line_geo` or `px.choropleth` function or otherwise contains one or more traces of type `go.Scattergeo` or `go.Choropleth`, the `layout.geo` object in your figure contains configuration information for the map itself.

+!!! note

-> This page documents tile-based maps, and the [Geo map documentation](map-configuration.md) describes how to configure outline-based maps.
+    This page documents tile-based maps, and the [Geo map documentation](map-configuration.md) describes how to configure outline-based maps.

 ## Tile Map Renderers